Newsroom

 This post has been archived and contains information that may be out of date.

-What’s happening: CHA DataSuite has released a hospital-specific analysis of the federal fiscal year (FFY) 2026 Medicare inpatient prospective payment system (IPPS) proposed rule that shows hospitals how Medicare inpatient fee-for-service payments may, based on policies set forth in the proposed rule, change from FFY 2025 to FFY 2026.
+What’s happening: In CHA DataSuite’s hospital-specific impact analysis of the federal fiscal year (FFY) 2026 inpatient prospective payment system (IPPS), providers can see how Medicare inpatient fee-for-service payments will change from FFY 2025 to FFY 2026 based on the final rule’s policies.

 Press Contact